Hydrogen Peroxide for Well Water Treatment: How to Eliminate Odors with Peroxide

 How to Set up Hydrogen Peroxide for Well Water

-I’ll talk a little bit about where the peroxide system is installed.
-I put some links to the diagrams on the podcast show notes so you can see how it’s set up.
+I’ll discuss where the peroxide system is installed.
+The podcast show notes include links to diagrams showing how it’s set up.

-The lowest-cost way, and how most folks do it, is you have a simple metering pump, and it’s wired and set to turn on whenever the well pump turns on.
+The lowest-cost way, and how most folks do it, is to have a simple metering pump that’s wired and set to turn on whenever the well pump turns on.

 That way, that water right there is flowing at the same flow rate.
 So that way, you can easily control the residual that you’re injecting and put in enough peroxide to do the job.
 You don’t want to put in too much.

-So you can easily regulate that and calculate that if you are putting it into a known stream of water.
-So the injection point is actually an injection check valve.
+You can easily regulate and calculate that if you are putting it into a known stream of water.
+So, the injection point is actually an injection check valve.

-The metering pump is pumping in the peroxide through the injection check valve.
-But when the system builds up the pressure and shuts off, no water can come from your pipe into the peroxide pump and solution tank.
+The metering pump pumps the peroxide through the injection check valve.
+But when the system builds up, the pressure shuts off, and no water can come from your pipe into the peroxide pump and solution tank.

-So some folks have a variable speed pump or sometimes called a constant pressure pump.
+Some folks have a variable-speed pump, sometimes called a constant-pressure pump.
 These are pretty popular, so if your well pump is that type, you don’t have a traditional large pressure tank but a tiny pressure tank.

-Basically, that type of flow system keeps your pressure in your house the same all the time.
+Basically, that type of flow system keeps the pressure in your house the same all the time.

 Proportional Feed Hydrogen Peroxide System

 Most folks have a submersible pump, 220 volts.
-You get the metering pump, and you have it wired into your pressure switch.
-It's pretty easy to do.
-You can also have an electrician do it if you don’t know how to do it.
+You get the metering pump and wire it into your pressure switch.
+It's pretty easy.
+If you don’t know how to do it, you can also have an electrician do it.

 However, that won’t work with a variable speed pump or a constant pressure type of system.